Cats generally prefer to be up high. They like to sleep on top of tables, and you may find them perched in strange spots, like above the fridge.

 It is round and features a cozy fur lining that your cat can snuggle in.
 It also has a modern design complete with wooden legs, allowing it to fit into most home décor styles.
 It includes a cushion in the middle for maximum comfort.
 This cushion can also be removed if you need to wash the bed.

-Again, this bed isn’t elevated very much.
+Again, this modern cat bed isn’t elevated very much.
 If you’re looking for a very elevated bed, this one won’t cut it.
-However, if you’re looking for a cheap option, this bed might fit well.
+However, if you’re looking for a cheap option, this raised cat bed might fit well.
 It is perfect for senior cats and is the best elevated cat bed for the money.

 3. THE REFINED FELINE Elevated Cat Bed — Premium Choice